asony03/Git-Bot/documents/process.md

 ## Sprint review:

 The Sprint Review was equivalent to a user acceptance test where each team member demonstrates the results of the work they have done in the sprint.
-At the end of sprint 2he TA and before our demo with t, we thoroughly tested the end to end flow of our application.
+At the end of sprint 2 and before our demo with the TA, we thoroughly tested the end to end flow of our application.

 ## Sprint retrospective - A meeting to review the process and team working: